Documentation

 There are three ways to create a schema:

-• Auto-Generate: Click "Generate Schema from Data" in the CSV Data Editor to automatically create a schema based on your CSV file's structure and data patterns
+• Auto-Generate: Click "Generate Schema from Data" in the CSV Data Editor.
+You will be prompted to choose between CSV Workbench Schema and Frictionless Table Schema format before generation begins.

-• Manual Creation: Navigate to "CSV Schemas" and click "Create New Schema" to build a schema from scratch
+• Manual Creation: Navigate to "CSV Schemas" and click "Create New Schema" to build a CSV Workbench schema from scratch using the Schema Editor.

-• Add Existing Schema: Navigate to "CSV Schemas" and click "Add Schema Reference" to add an existing schema file from your computer
+• Add Existing Schema: Navigate to "CSV Schemas" and click "Add Schema Reference" to add an existing schema file (either format) from your computer.

 Editing Schemas